 Professors are in the position to help students mitigate what can be a cruel campus environment.

 In 2021, a Jewish professor at Linfield University complained that the school’s president had made antisemitic comments—allegedly joking about gas chambers and the size of Jewish noses—and yet he was the who one who got fired.
 Another Jewish professor is waiting for the City University of New York to respond to an Equal Employment Opportunity Commission ruling that substantiated his claims of antisemitism at the school’s Kingsborough campus.
 In March, Duke University’s student government voted to fund a speech by Palestinian author Mohammed El-Kurd, who went on to mock Jewish students and said “We want our land back from the river to the sea.”
-There are numerous other examples
+There are numerous other examples.

 Antisemitism on campus is not new or rare.
 I know this firsthand, as it is alive and well at Sarah Lawrence, despite a large Jewish population in the college community near New York City.
 As an outwardly observant Jew who celebrates Jewish festivals and traditions and also publicly supports Israel even when I deeply disagree with its government, I find faculty colleagues feel comfortable attacking Israel and me without worry.